GSA/search.digitalgov.gov/_posts/2019-04-09-ranking-factors.md

 ## Ranking Factors

+Each of the following ranking factors is calculated separately, and then multiplied together to create the final ranking score of a given item for a given search.

 ### File Type

 We prefer HTML documents over other file types.
 Non-HTML results are demoted significantly, to prevent, for instance, PDF files from crowding out their respective landing pages.